zsamadi/MATLAB_STREME/README.md

 [func](https://github.com/zsamadi/MATLAB-STREME/tree/main/func)

-Contains related functions for running Streme.
-This folder should be at the same folder as run folder or its path should be added to the MATLAB path.
+Contains related functions for running streme.
+This folder should be at the same folder as the run folder or its path should be added to the MATLAB path.

 [output](https://github.com/zsamadi/MATLAB-STREME/tree/main/output)